 Get an adrenalin rush on a Raro Buggy Tour.
 This was such a great day.
-You drive through the backroads in big yellow buggy until reaching the derelict old Sheraton hotel, where you can zoom round the site and through the mud.
+You drive through the backroads in a big yellow buggy until reaching the derelict old Sheraton hotel, where you can zoom around the site and through the mud.
 Definitely don’t wear your best clothes – you will get filthy and wet – but it’s a lot of fun.
 You need a driving license to drive the buggy.
 A Raro Buggy Tour costs $175 NZ for two people.

 Day 10 Rarotonga

 On the last day of your Cook Islands trip, spend the day snorkelling at Aroa Lagoon Marine Reserve, then have lunch at Charlie’s Cafe, before a second snorkel and beach time at Tikioki.

 Then head back to the airport for your flight home from paradise.

 Other Itinerary Options

 If you prefer to have fewer changes of accommodation, then you can spend 5 days in Aitutaki followed by 5 days in Rarotonga.
 We enjoyed staying in different areas of Rarotonga which is why I have suggested the above, plus it also reduces the risk of missing flight connections if one of your flights is delayed.
 If you do decide to do the 5/5 days option, then I recommend planning on landing in Rarotonga in the morning on your first day and flying to Aitutaki later in the afternoon.

 Another option is to spend a few days in Atiu after Aitutaki.
 If you do this, I suggest reducing your time on both islands by a day and spending two days on Atiu, which is a 45 minute flight from Aitutaki and Rarotonga.